jellefishe/Workout-Buddy-WebApp/readme.txt

-Our website should be viewed by using Live Server via Visual Studio Code.
-Viewing our website by opening index.html causes an error by "type=module" in index.html.
+Viewing vigor by opening index.html causes an error by "type=module" in index.html. must ope through vscode live